Fresh vs. Frozen Donor Eggs: 5 Important Factors to Compare Apr 24, 2024 | by Lucy Solie-Vilker, Program Director

 4. Timeline

 The length of time it takes from start to finish may be an important factor to consider, depending on your situation.
-Generally, using frozen donor eggs is a more straightforward, and therefore quicker, process than using a fresh egg donor.
+Generally, using frozen donor eggs is a more straightforward process, and therefore quicker, than using a fresh egg donor.
 A frozen donor egg cycle typically only takes 6 to 8 weeks whereas a fresh cycle takes 3 to 5 months.

 Traditionally, a fresh donor egg cycle would require the egg donor and recipient to take specific hormones to synchronize their menstrual cycles to ensure that the recipient’s uterus is ready for the eggs as soon as the donor has reached ovulation.
 Nowadays, only a small portion of recipients have a fresh transfer.
 Most clinics cycle the egg donor, create embryos, and freeze the good embryos before starting the recipient mother or gestational carrier (GC) on medications.
 However, the timeline is longer because a fresh egg donor cycle requires the donor to complete her screening evaluations (which may take up to 3 months) before beginning her egg donation cycle.